aws-samples/amazon-connect-cases-workshop/README.md

 ## Walkthrough

-1. Download the source code for this repository.
+1. Download the source code zip [here](zip/amazon-connect-cases-workshop.zip).
-2. Zip the source code [here](zip/amazon-connect-cases-workshop.zip).
-3. Create a S3 solution bucket in your AWS account.
+2. Create a S3 solution bucket in your AWS account.
-4. Place the Zip file create in step 2
+3. Upload the downloaded zip file (step 1) into S3 Bucket created in step 2.
-5. Run the CFT located [here](cft/amazon-connect-cases-workshop-cft.yaml).
+4. Run the CFT located [here](cft/amazon-connect-cases-workshop-cft.yaml).
-6. Following parameters needed for the CFT:
+5. Following parameters needed for the CFT:
     1. CasesAlertEmail: Email address where you want Cases event notification
     2. CasesDomainId: Copy the case domain ID from the Amazon Connect instance
     3. SolutionSourceBucket: Solution bucket created in step 3